Dove Cameron: Personal life

 Cameron has stated that she is bisexual, but in May 2021, said that she feels queer is the most accurate way to describe her sexuality.
 She also identifies as a feminist.

-She was in a relationship with her Liv and Maddie co-star Ryan McCartan from August 2013 until 2016.
+From August 2013 until 2016, she was in a relationship with her Liv and Maddie co-star Ryan McCartan.
 They announced their engagement on April 14, 2016, but the relationship ended in October 2016.

-From 2017 until 2020 Cameron was in a relationship with Descendants 2 co-star Thomas Doherty.
+From 2017 until 2020, Cameron was in a relationship with her Descendants 2 co-star Thomas Doherty.
+In November 2023, Vanity Fair Italy reported that Cameron was dating Italian singer Damiano David.

 In May 2022, Cameron spoke about her struggles with depression and dysphoria in an Instagram post.